 Pershing Boyhood Home State Historic Site - Gen. John J. Pershing lived in Laclede; exhibits focus on Pershing's home, school and military life.

 Walt Disney Hometown Museum - After visiting this museum in Marceline, you'll appreciate the community's impact on the future animation pioneer.

-Mark Twain Cave - Tour the cave that inspired many of Tom Sawyer and Huck Finn's adventures in Mark Twain's hometown, Hannibal, where you might catch a glimpse of the authenticated signature – on the cave wall – of a young Samuel Clemens who grew up to be one of America's most beloved authors.
-If you're adventurous, check out the lantern tour at the nearby Cameron Cave.
+Mark Twain Cave - Tour the cave that inspired many of Tom Sawyer and Huck Finn's adventures in Mark Twain's hometown, Hannibal.
+You might catch a glimpse of the authenticated signature – on the cave wall – of a young Samuel Clemens who grew up to be one of America's most beloved authors.
+If you're adventurous, check out the lantern tour at nearby Cameron Cave.

 Coming from the east?
 Just start here at the bottom and work your way backward!
 The Way of American Genius is equally fascinating from both directions!
-Just hop on VisitMO.com and start planning your getaway today.
+Hop on VisitMO.com and start planning your getaway today.